 Summary and Outcome

-The Chamber of the European Court of Human Rights (ECtHR) in a majority judgment (6 to 1) found a violation of freedom of expression under Article 10 of the European Convention on Human Rights (ECHR) due to the removal of the applicant (an election observer) from the polling station.
+The Chamber of the European Court of Human Rights (“ECtHR”) in a majority judgment (6 to 1) found a violation of freedom of expression under Article 10 of the European Convention on Human Rights (ECHR) due to the removal of the applicant (an election observer) from the polling station.
 The court reasoned that the domestic authorities did not give sufficient reasons why the applicant’s alleged filming of the polling station put pressures on the members of the election commission in such a manner that the applicant had to be removed from the station.

 Facts

-The applicant was an election observer delegated by a political party.
+The applicant was an election observer delegated by a political party for the Russian legislative elections.
 He was present during the voting day at one of the polling stations in Moscow.
-The precinct election commission (PEC) issued Rules stipulating “that observer could film the electoral process if they so wished” Yet, “[f]ilming had to be carried out continuously, and filming the officials’ faces without their written consent was forbidden, as was commenting on the events while filming” [para.
+The precinct electoral commission (“PEC”) issued Rules stipulating “that observer could film the electoral process if they so wished” Yet, “[f]ilming had to be carried out continuously, and filming the officials’ faces without their written consent was forbidden, as was commenting on the events while filming” [para.
 6].
 The applicant signed on the Rules, but wrote “disagree” next to the signature.

-Since the applicant was filming the poll and the counting process, the PEC decided that he had violated the Rules due to the fact that the applicant was filming without the PEC members’ consent and, thus, he had put pressure on them.
+Since the applicant was filming the poll and the counting process, the PEC decided that he had violated the Rules because he was filming without the PEC members’ consent and, thus, he had put pressure on them.
 The police officer escorted the applicant out of the station.
-The applicant claimed that he was filming the election fraud and he had posted the video on his YouTube channel.
+The applicant claimed that he was filming the electoral fraud that was taking place, something that was also reported by the other bystanders later.
+He had also posted the video on his YouTube channel.

 The applicant unsuccessfully challenged the PEC decision before domestic courts.
-The courts ruled that the decision of the applicant’s removal was lawful since he was filming contrary to the Rules as he did put a pressure on the PEC members by such filming.
-The applicant lodged the application before the European Court of Human Rights (ECtHR).
+The courts ruled that the decision of the applicant’s removal was lawful since he was filming contrary to the Rules and he put a pressure on the PEC members by such filming.
+The applicant lodged the application before the ECtHR.

 Decision Overview

 The ECtHR had to decide if Russia had violated the applicant’s freedom of expression (Article 10) and the right to free elections (Article 3 of Protocol No. 1.).
-The claim about the latter rights was unsubstantiated since the case was not about the applicant’s rights related to election.
+The claim about the latter rights was unsubstantiated since the case was not about the applicant’s rights related to election, such as the right to vote, or the right to candidature in elections(Mugemangango v.
+Belgium [GC], no. 310/15, §§ 68-69, 10 July 2020, and Riza and Others v.
+Bulgaria, nos.
+48555/10 and 48377/10, §§ 136-41, 13 October 2015).
 Thus, the court declared this part of the application inadmissible.

+The government argued that there had been no breach of his rights as an election observer; to the contrary, he was given additional rights of filming.
+Despite being aware of and consenting to the rules of filming, he had still violated them, thus making the restrictions lawful and necessary in a democratic society to avoid the pressure he was exerting on the PEC.
+For this, the government relied on the wide margin of appreciation available to the State under the Convention.

+On the other hand, the applicant contested that his removal from the polling station was unlawful because the Rules interfered with his rights under the Electoral Rights Act, and were an attempt to shroud the electoral fraud that was taking place.
+The reason of “putting pressure on PEC” which was given by the PEC was not present in the Electoral Rights Act, and thus had shaky grounds that undermined public trust in elections